d-eisen/portfolio/content/worldwater.md

 # Write the content of your case study below the three dashed lines.
 You can use markdown and raw HTML.
 ---
 # The Problem
 A non governmental organization (NGO) named WorldWater asked me to redesign their current website.
-The organization's goal was to leverage increased giving through the site and attract new users.
-In the research phase, I learned that  users expressed reluctance to become involved with a new organization.
-This was a potential barrier.
+The organization's goal was to increase giving and engagement through their site and attract new users.

 # The Solution
-I developed a redesigned site as a minimal viable product utilizing mobile first design.
-Through user research I learned that people using the site were likey to give financially to organzations with which they had a connenction.
-Users would afford involvement with a new organization if referred by a personal connection.
-Therefore I redesigned the giving interface to integrat with social media platforms with options to challenge others to give through Facebook or Venmo.
+I designed a minimal viable product utilizing mobile first design that streamlines the giving process and leverages social media to allow users to engage others in giving.
+This is accomplished through allowing users to initiate fundraising challenges via Facebook and Venmo.